This page is available in 24 languages

 - European Data Protection Supervisor (Brussels)

-Institutions with their own selection procedures
+The following institutions with their own selection procedures:

 The EU's agencies and decentralised bodies offer all kinds of job opportunities – in particular for specialists.
 They may have recruitment opportunities when no competition is running.